Trouble at CVS Health long-term care business weighs heavily

 CVS was forced to adjust after that segment’s updated budget showed “significant additional deterioration” in its projected results for this year compared with an analysis done several months ago.

+But problems quickly surfaced.
+Less than a year after the deal’s completion, Omnicare agreed to pay more than $28 million to resolve allegations that the drug distributor accepted kickbacks for pushing an anti-seizure medication on doctors treating nursing home patients.

+Omnicare had already spent hundreds of millions of dollars resolving kickback litigation before CVS Health made its acquisition offer.

-The heavy charge led to a $421,000 loss for the company in the quarter.
+The latest long-term care charge led to a $419 million loss for CVS Health in the fourth quarter.

 Earnings adjusted for one-time items totaled $2.14 per share, as revenue jumped more than 12 percent to $54.24 billion.

-Note: This story has been corrected to show that the company posted a net loss of $419 million in the fourth quarter, not $421,000.